bjk127/Tax-Fraud-and-NLP-Demo/README.md

 ## Event Ontologies

 * Encompasses a representation, formal naming, and definition of categories, properties and relations between entities.
 * Example --> How can NLP automatically tag political relevant event data?
-How do these insights inform stakeholders?
+How do these insights inform stakeholders and create a hierarchy of labels used to understand events?
-    * Training texts follow Conflict and Meditation Event Observations (CAMEO) coding ontology using 200 event classifications (e.g., Gerner et al., 2001).
-Schrodt (2006)
+    * Training texts follow Conflict and Meditation Event Observations (CAMEO) coding ontology using 200 event classifications (e.g., Gerner et al., 2001); Schrodt (2006) divided ontology into lower-resolution categories called QuadClasss
-    * CAMEO ontology has served the basis for many modern datasets (i.e., Global Database of Events, Language and Tone).
     * Consists of verb phrases(VPs) and noun phrases (NPs)  to code actions and actors.

+![alt text](https://github.com/bjk127/Tax-Fraud-and-NLP-Demo/blob/master/img/QuadClass%20Events.png)
+(source: QuadClasses, Schrodt, 2006)

-### CAMEO Example, Bieler (2016)
+### CAMEO Example, Beieler (2016)
+* Demonstrated modern approaches to NLP and deep neural networks that extract politically relevant events.
+* Methods are able to be used across ontologies and languages (e.g., Spanish, Chinese, etc.).
+* Example of how NLP and deep learning can automatically classify events according to ontology

+#### About the study
 * Current state-of-the-art for CAMEO event extraction is presented by the [PETRARCH2 coder](https://github.com/openeventdata/petrarch2)
     * These approaches use parser-based methods, relying on human-created dictionaries.
-* Bieler (2016) attempted to replace parser-based methods to instead use convolutional neural nets to identify events.
+* Beieler (2016) replaced parser-based methods to instead use convolutional neural nets to identify events according to QuadClass variables (i.e., Conflict, Material Cooperation, Verbal Conflict, Verbal Cooperation)
-* Two neural architectures were used to classify a political event according to QuadClass variables:
+* Two neural architectures were used to classify a political event:
-    * pre-trained word embeddings (Kim, 2014) and characters (Zhang et al., 2015) to automatically detect events and relationships.
+    * (1) Pre-trained word embeddings (Kim, 2014); and (2) characters (Zhang et al., 2015) to automatically detect events and relationships.
-    * ConvNet (Zhang et al., 2015)
-* Data was comprised of the PETRARCH

-![alt text](https://github.com/bjk127/Tax-Fraud-and-NLP-Demo/blob/master/img/QuadClass%20Events.png)
-(source: QuadClasses, Schrodt, 2006)
+* Data:
+    * Soft-labelled English - English corpus consisted of data scraped from online news media sites.
+    * Soft-labelled ARabic - Arabic corpus was derived from a sentence-aligned [English/Arabic corpus](https://www.ldc.upenn.edu/collaborations/past-projects/gale/data/gale-pubs).
+    * Machine-translated Arabic - Same set of labelled Arabic sentences that were run through machine-translation software (Weese et al., 2011).

+* Results:
+    * Character model was shown to be over